rust-lang/rust/text/0000-try-trait.md

 - The resulting trait feels simpler and more straight-forward.
 It also supports `from_ok` in a simple fashion.
 - Context dependent behavior has the potential to be quite surprising.
-- The use of types like `option::Missing` mitigates the primary concern that motivated the original design (avoiding overly loose interconversion).
+- The use of specific types like `option::Missing` mitigates the primary concern that motivated the original design (avoiding overly loose interconversion).
 - It is nice that the use of the `From` trait is now part of the `?` desugaring, and hence supported universally across all types.
 - The interaction with the orphan rules is made somewhat nicer.
 For example,